Saltillo Tile Patterns

 Saltillo Floor Tile Choices For Outdoor Areas

-But in an outdoor space, the texture is critical to reducing the concern for slipping.
+But in an outdoor space, the texture is critical to reducing the concern of slipping.
 How do you create texture?
 Saltillo floor tile patterns!
 Outdoor areas are perfect for throwing in the towel for a multi-tile pattern.
 The added grout lines construct extra surface texture on the floor space adding a non-slip attribute.

-Some Saltillo floor tile patterns that I love for outdoor spaces include the Herringbone, Octagon, and Riviera.
+Some Saltillo floor tile patterns I love for outdoor spaces include the Herringbone, Octagon, and Riviera.
 And for even more texture, check out our Antique Saltillo tile finish.
-Each tile is hand-textured specifically to create a non-slip surface and an old-world effect.
+Each tile is hand-textured to create a non-slip surface and an old-world effect.